ScottPlot/ScottPlot/src/ScottPlot5/readme.md

 I'm also creating my own `LineStyle` and `MarkerShape` classes, so it's not that surprising.

+### Why not support .NET Standard / .NET Framework?

+I'm not committed one way or the other yet.

+Pros:

+* The build system is much better.
+I don't want to deal with msbuild, especially in CI/CD pipeline.
+* Newer features like nullable, Span<T>, Memory<T>, generic math, etc. work out of the box.

+Cons:

+* .NET Framework 4.8 will be supported officially for many years to come, so intentionally not supporting it could limit a good number of potential users.
+  * Are these the users ScottPlot wants a asking questions and posting feature requests? 👿
+  * ScottPlot 4 works fine for .NET Standard / .NET Framework

 ## Supported Features

 I'm noting these here so I can ensure they are supported before release